ncatlab/nlab-content/pages/4/2/7/4/4724/content.md

 showing their analogy to the glueing functions within a single atlas spring.

-Hence diffeomorphsm induces an [[equivalence relation]] on the set of smooth atlases that exist on a given [[topological manifold]] $X$.
+Hence diffeomorphism induces an [[equivalence relation]] on the set of smooth atlases that exist on a given [[topological manifold]] $X$.
 An [[equivalence class]] with respect to this equivalence relation is called a _[[smooth structure]]_ on $X$.